e7na/network-theory/README.md

 #### c) Consider link cost between B and C is changed from 3 to 50:
 ##### ~~(1.)
 From the distance tables in (b), write down the new distance tables at A and B~~
 ##### (2.)
 Explain how the count-to-infinity problem will affect A and B.
-A believes that the optimal route to C is going through B, while B believes that the optimal route to C is through A. So when one of the two hosts tries to send a packet to C, the other will transmit it back to sender and update the path cost adding 1 to it, resulting in a single packet being forwarded at least 4<!--(AC - BC) / AB = (7 - 3) / 1 = 4--> times in a loop before the path is updated with the correct link costs, and the packet reaches its destination.
+A believes that the optimal route to C is going through B, while B believes that the optimal route to C is through A. So when one of the two hosts tries to send a packet to C, the other will transmit it back to sender and update the path cost adding 1 to it, resulting in a single packet being forwarded at least <!--(AC - BC) / AB = (7 - 3) / 1 = -->4 times in a loop before the path is updated with the correct link costs, and the packet reaches its destination.
 ##### (3.)
 Explain how to solve the count-to-infinity problem in A and B.
 Using poisoned reverse: when A attempts to route through B to get to C, then B attempts to route through A to get to C, A will advertise to B that the cost to C through it is infinity, forcing B to send directly to C advertising the new C cost leading to the appropriate distance vector updates in each node.